-Absolute Priority 2-Implementing Internationally Benchmarked, Collegeand Career-Ready Elementary and Secondary Academic Standards
+Absolute Priority 1-Implementing Internationally Benchmarked Collegeand Career-Ready Standards and Assessments.

-Under this priority, we provide funding to projects that are designed to support the implementation of internationally benchmarked, college-and career-ready academic standards held in common by multiple States and to improve instruction and learning, including strategies that translate the standards into classroom practice.
+Under this priority, we provide funding to projects that are designed to support the implementation of, and transition to, internationally benchmarked college- and career-ready standards and assessments, including developing and implementing strategies that use the standards and information from assessments to inform classroom practices that meet the needs of all students.